Lykaos/LHE-Codec-Image/output_lhe/images/README.md

-Here is the output image will be saved, with the name *output-image.bmp*
+Here is where the output image will be saved, with the name *output-image.bmp*